Cold-Bytes-Games/wwise-zig/README.md

 This package implement a native [Zig](https://ziglang.org/) binding for [Audiokinetic Wwise](https://www.audiokinetic.com/en/products/wwise).
 The included C binding is designed only to be used by the Zig binding.
 If you want to expand the C binding to be fully functional please submit any pull requests.

-Each function name has been renamed to fit the Zig coding style.
+Each function name, structs and enums has been renamed to fit the Zig coding style.
 It should be easy to map to the [Wwise SDK documentation](https://www.audiokinetic.com/en/library/edge/?source=SDK&id=index.html).

 Each major version of Wwise is contained within a branch.
 Select the correct branch and tag when importing the library with the Zig package manager.